By: Ready Nest Intern, Ryann Christ

 In today's fast-paced world, therapy has evolved beyond the traditional office setup.
 With the rise of technology, the choice between in-person therapy vs. teletherapy has become more accessible and personalized.

 So how do you decide which one is right for you?
-In-person therapy vs. teletherapy?
+In-person therapy or teletherapy?
 Let’s break it down.

 First off, what is teletherapy?